The Ashes: 1882 origins

 Want of 'devil', coolness, nerve, backbone?

-On 31 August, in the Charles Alcock-edited magazine Cricket: A Weekly Record of The Game, there appeared a mock obituary:
+On 31 August, in the magazine edited by Charles Alcock, Cricket: A Weekly Record of The Game, there appeared a mock obituary:

 On 2 September a more celebrated mock obituary, written by Reginald Shirley Brooks, appeared in The Sporting Times.
 It read:

-Ivo Bligh promised that on 1882–83 tour of Australia, he would, as England's captain, "recover those Ashes".
+The Hon.
+Ivo Bligh promised that on the 1882–83 tour of Australia, he would, as England's captain, "recover those Ashes".
 He spoke of them several times over the course of the tour, and the Australian media quickly caught on.
-The three-match series resulted in a two-one win to England, notwithstanding a fourth match, won by the Australians, whose status remains a matter of ardent dispute.
+The three-match series resulted in a two-one win to England, notwithstanding a fourth match, won by the Australians, whose status remains the subject of ardent dispute.

 In the 20 years following Bligh's campaign the term "the Ashes" largely disappeared from public use.
 There is no indication that this was the accepted name for the series, at least not in England.
-The term became popular again in Australia first, when George Giffen, in his memoirs (With Bat and Ball, 1899), used the term as if it were well known.
+The term became popular again in Australia first, when George Giffen, in his memoirs (With Bat and Ball, 1899), used the title as if it were well known.